 Two questions for you:

-• Is Facebook going to start charging for access some day?
+• Is Facebook going to charge for access someday?

 • What should you do if you can’t log in?

-The only hint I’ll give you is that the answers are clearly in front of you.
+The only hint I’ll give you is that both answers are clearly in front of you.
 You’ll see them.
-You’ll also be surprised at how many do not.
+You’ll also be surprised at how many people do not.

-Just like those that didn’t see “Follow these steps:”.
+Just like those that didn’t see “Follow these steps” on other screens.

-• Take the time to make sure you understand them as best you can.
+• Take the time to make sure you understand what you’ve read as best you can.

 • Take your next steps accordingly.